Meet the CuBox-i

-Items normally ship within 5-10 business days of being ordered.
-Then, regular AirMail to most destinations takes between 2-3 weeks.
+Items normally ship within 2 weeks of being ordered.
+Then, regular ECO Post to most destinations takes between 5-7 business days.
 DHL service undertakes shipping to the destination country’s customs services within 2-3 business days.
 The customs clearance process may take longer.
 A limited list of countries will have the AirMail shipping options which takes 2-4 weeks to arrive.

 It depends on how many items you are purchasing, since the shipping calculation takes into account their weight and your preferred method of shipment.
 Please take into account that there may be additional customs charges as well, depending on the rules and regulations of your country.
 The following table describes the shipping costs to USA and Western Europe; prices to other countries can be seen when placing an order.